move-tool/gephi-plugins/README.md

 Plugin's source is in: https://github.com/move-tool/gephi-plugins/tree/master/modules/move

-Plugin relies on additional modules which would need to be installed in a local maven repository:
+Plugin relies on additional module which would need to be installed in a local maven repository:

 * https://bitbucket.org/neil_rubens/genetic-network-optimization/